 The paper is organized as follows.
 We first introduce the problem and all necessary definitions in Section 2, where we also present some simple ideas that motivate our efficiency requirements.
-In Section 3, we design an algorithm (Lookup) that is asymptotically efficient, with linear storage space and sublinear query running time.
-Lookup thus serves to demonstrate that the requirements we defined earlier can be met.
-Section 4 contains an algorithm (Interval) that solves the problem for alphabets of size 2 and has a very good performance.
+In Section 3, we design an algorithm (LOOKUP) that is asymptotically efficient, with linear storage space and a query running time that is only just sublinear.
+LOOKUP thus serves to demonstrate that the requirements we defined earlier can be met.
+Section 4 contains an algorithm (INTERVAL) that solves the problem for alphabets of size 2 and has a very good performance.
 However, we do not think that it can be generalized to larger alphabets.
 In Section 5, we present two other problem variants and discuss how algorithms for the original problem can be extended to these.
 In addition, we sketch improvements of our algorithms for special cases.
-Section 6 investigates combinatorial properties of weighted strings.
+Finally, in Section 6, we sketch ongoing work.

-2. Problem and simple solutions
+2. Problem and Simple Solutions